RensJAM/PowerWand-Plugin/README.md

 ## Author

-Created by RensJam as a learning project while exploring Java and Paper plugin development.
+Created by RensJAM as a learning project while exploring Java and Paper plugin development.